REAL-Prover: Retrieval Augmented Lean Prover for Mathematical Reasoning: Conclusion and Future Work

-Despite its strong results, REAL-Prover still has two notable limitations.
-First, the current model is trained purely with supervised objectives.
-We refrained from adding reinforcement-learning (RL) stages because they demand substantially more compute and careful reward-design to avoid reward hacking.
-Given the evidence that RL can expose latent capabilities in large language models, incorporating RL objectives (e.g. GRPO\cite{shao2024deepseekmath}) is a promising avenue for unlocking further gains.
-Secondly, REAL-Prover emits only the final Lean tactics, whereas several leading provers first generate a natural-language chain of thought (CoT) and then translate it into formal steps, enabling powerful test-time reasoning amplification.
+Despite these promising results, several limitations remain.
+The current model is trained purely with supervised objectives, and we have not yet incorporated reinforcement learning (RL) due to its computational demands.
+Nevertheless, prior studies suggest that RL can unlock latent reasoning capabilities in large language models, indicating that RL-based fine-tuning (e.g., GRPO~\cite{shao2024deepseekmath}) constitutes a promising avenue for enhancing performance.
+In addition, REAL-Prover emits only the final Lean tactics, whereas several leading provers first generate a natural-language chain of thought (CoT) and then translate it into formal steps, enabling powerful test-time reasoning amplification.
 Introducing an informal-reasoning layer would let the model draft, filter, and organize candidate arguments before committing to formal tactics, potentially improving both premise selection and high-level proof planning.

-Addressing these two aspects—RL fine-tuning and CoT-based reasoning—forms the core of our future work.
+Future work will focus on these two complementary directions: incorporating RL-based fine-tuning to deepen reasoning capabilities and generalization, and integrating CoT-driven informal reasoning to bridge natural and formal mathematical discourse.
+These extensions are expected to yield a more autonomous, interpretable, and robust formal reasoning system, advancing the broader objective of scalable, human-aligned mathematical intelligence.